raekins/Oracle-on-Kubernetes/README.md

 1. Create a Kubernetes Cluster using preffered distribution e.g MicroK8s
 1. Download required Oracle Database ZIP files from OTN, a valid OTN account and licences will be requrired.
 1. Pull this Repo
-1. Vist my Blog and read Oracle on Kubernetes posts
+1. Vist my Blog and read relevant Oracle on Kubernetes posts

 ### Examples
 `